TeogopK/Data_Structures_and_Algorithms_FMI/Week_12/Seminar/README.md

     }
 };
-// we assume that the graph is represented as an adjacency list
-// and also that the graph is connected std::vector<Edge> prim(int n, int start, std::unordered_map<int, std::vector<Edge>>& graph) {
+// we assume that the graph is represented as an adjacency list std::vector<Edge> prim(int n, int start, std::unordered_map<int, std::vector<Edge>>& graph) {
     std::priority_queue<Edge> pq;
     std::unordered_set<int> visited;